emily7lim/NParkBuddies/backend/README.md

 NParkBuddy provides functionalities for managing parks, facilities, user profiles, and bookings.
 It allows users to search for parks, view available facilities, make bookings, and more.

-## Documentation

-The full documentation for NParkBuddy can be found in the [documentation website](./build/html/index.html).
-Please refer to the documentation for detailed information on how to set up and use NParkBuddy.

 ## Installation

 To install NParkBuddy, you can follow these steps: